Fast expectation-maximization algorithms for spatial generalized linear mixed models: ML Inference Methods

 \subsection{Rank Selection}

 The projection-based model is based on spatial filtering \citep{griffith2013spatial} and principal component analysis.
 We can fit non-spatial generalized linear models with predictors $ X $ and synthetic spatial variables $ U_mD_m^{1/2} $ for $ m = 1,2,\dots $ where the eigencomponents are computed from $ R_{\phi^{(0)}} $ using an initial range value $\phi^{(0)}$.
 Then the rank can be selected based on variable selection criterion such as AIC.
 This serves as a general guideline for selecting the initial rank.
-Based on this, we can then fit a few models with different ranks and perform cross-validation or a likelihood ratio test to determine the final model.
+Based on this, we can then fit a few models with different ranks and perform cross-validation or use penalized-likelihood criteria such as AIC or BIC to determine the final model.